 OHSU also voluntarily participates in AAALAC International's accreditation program, which assures our programs are taking extra steps to achieve excellence in animal care and use.

 Internally, OHSU's Institutional Animal Care and Use Committee oversees all aspects of animal care.

-Inspection reports for the Oregon National Primate Research Center located on OHSU's West Campus can be found here.
+View inspection reports for the Oregon National Primate Research Center located on OHSU's West Campus.